leterDieu/Stellarity-mcoc/mkdocs/docs/items/kaleidoscope.md

 | 66 | 6 + `charge`/10 | 2.4 | 20% |
 | 100 | 23 | 4.2 | 20% |

-Discharge damage is reduced further by Fire Protection and Blast Protection enchantments.
+Discharge damage is reduced further by Blast Protection enchantment.
 This does not affect base sword damage.

 ## Tips
 - Enchantments like Sharpness, Smite or Bane of Arthropods only increase Kaleidoscope's base damage.
 Discharge damage can't be increased by any means.